Accounting Niche Marketing - Why Specialists Command Higher Fees

 Most accounting firms position their business to meet everyone’s needs in an effort to capture more business.
 Their rationale is that the broader I position my accounting services, the bigger the business I will develop.

 The reality is just the opposite.
 The truth is when you try to market to everyone you end up marketing to no one.
-By positioning your services to everyone, you end up competing against every firm in the area that claims to do what you do.
+By positioning your accounting and tax services to everyone, you end up competing against every firm in the area that claims to do what you do.
 When this happens, price becomes a larger factor because you have not effectively differentiated your services.

-Over the past ten years, niche marketing has become bigger and bigger across all industries.
+Over the past ten years, accounting niche marketing has become bigger and bigger across all industries.
 With a niche service or industry in your accounting practice, it allows you to leverage your expertise in that one area to stand out from your competition.
 This differentiation not only allows you to stand out but it also minimizes competition and allows you to realize higher fees.